 4.1.
-A signed statement by the natural or legal person responsible for the manufacture of the investigational device that the device in question conforms to the general safety and performance requirements apart from the aspects covered by the clinical investigation and that, with regard to these aspects, every precaution has been taken to protect the health and safety of the subject.
+A signed statement by the natural or legal person responsible for the manufacture of the device for performance evaluation that the device in question conforms to the general safety and performance requirements apart from the aspects covered by the clinical performance study and that, with regard to these aspects, every precaution has been taken to protect the health and safety of the subject.
 This statement may be supported by an attestation issued by a notified body.

 - 4.2.
-Where applicable according to national law, copy of the opinion(s) of the ethics committee(s) concerned as soon as available. - 4.3.
-Proof of insurance cover or indemnification of subjects in case of injury, according to the national law. - 4.4.
-Documents and procedures to be used to obtain informed consent. - 4.5.
-Description of the arrangements to comply with the applicable rules on the protection and confidentiality of personal data, in particular: - organisational and technical arrangements that will be implemented to avoid unauthorised access, disclosure, dissemination, alteration or loss of information and personal data processed; - a description of measures that will be implemented to ensure confidentiality of records and personal data of subjects concerned in clinical investigations; - a description of measures that will be implemented in case of data security breach in order to mitigate the possible adverse effects.
+Where applicable according to national law, a copy of the opinion(s) of the ethics committee(s) concerned as soon as available. - 4.3.
+Proof of insurance cover or indemnification of subjects in case of injury, according to the national law - 4.4.
+Documents and procedures to be used to obtain informed consent. - 4.5 Description of the arrangements to comply with the applicable rules on the protection and confidentiality of personal data, in particular: - organisational and technical arrangements that will be implemented to avoid unauthorised access, disclosure, dissemination, alteration or loss of information and personal data processed; - a description of measures that will be implemented to ensure confidentiality of records and personal data of subjects concerned in clinical performance studies; - a description of measures that will be implemented in case of data security breach in order to mitigate the possible adverse effects.

-III.
+II.
 Other sponsor's obligations

-- 1. The sponsor shall undertake to keep available for the competent national authorities any documentation necessary to provide evidence for the documentation referred to in Chapter II of this Annex.
-If the sponsor is not the natural or legal person responsible for the manufacture of the investigational device, this obligation may be fulfilled by that person on behalf of the sponsor. - 2.
-The reportable events shall be provided by the investigator(s) in timely conditions.
+- 1. The sponsor shall undertake to keep available for the competent national authorities any documentation necessary to provide evidence for the documentation referred to in Chapter I of this Annex.
+If the sponsor is not the natural or legal person responsible for the manufacture of the device intended for performance evaluation, this obligation may be fulfilled by that person on behalf of the sponsor. - 2.
+The reportable events shall be provided by the investigator(s) in timely conditions. - 3.
+The documentation mentioned in this Annex shall be kept for a period of time of at least five years after the clinical performance study with the device in question has ended, or, when the device is subsequently placed on the market, at least five years after the last device has been placed on the market.

-- 3. The documentation mentioned in this Annex shall be kept for a period of time of at least five years after the clinical investigation with the device in question has ended, or, when the device is subsequently placed on the market, at least five years after the last device has been placed on the market.
-In the case of implantable devices the period shall be at least 15 years. - Each Member State shall make provision that this documentation is kept at the disposal of the competent authorities for the period indicated in the first sentence of the preceding paragraph in case the sponsor, or his contact person, established within its territory goes bankrupt or ceases its activity prior to the end of this period.
+Each Member State shall make provision that this documentation is kept at the disposal of the competent authorities for the period indicated in the preceding paragraph in case the sponsor, or his contact person, established within its territory goes bankrupt or ceases its activity prior to the end of this period.